xinhuixu/xinhuixu.github.io/_posts/2024-06-23-Guesthouse_Tenroku.md

     path: assets/img/tenroku-mockup-v1.png
     alt: Mockup of the eLearning module.

-description: Digital welcome guide for a hostel based in Osaka, Japan.
+description: Modern customer experience design for a hostel based in Osaka, Japan.

 ---